apache/druid/docs/querying/virtual-columns.md

 The nested field virtual column is an optimized virtual column that can provide direct access into various paths of a `COMPLEX<json>` column, including using their indexes.

+This virtual column is used for the SQL operators `JSON_VALUE` (if `processFromRaw` is set to false) or `JSON_QUERY` (if `processFromRaw` is true), and accepts 'JSONPath' or 'jq' syntax string representations of paths, or a parsed list of "path parts" in order to determine what should be selected from the column.

 Syntax (all 3 of these virtual columns produce the same output):
 ```json